Darlan, Vichy, the French Fleet, and a Question

 As Time Goes By: the novel

 Michael Walsh is a screenwriter and a friend of Hillsdale College who wrote a stunner novel for Casablanca fans.
 Walsh tells what happened after Ilsa and Victor left on the plane for Lisbon.
-He also discloses Rick’s, Ilsa’s, Louis’ and Sam’s lives before they came to Casablanca.
+He also relates Rick’s, Ilsa’s, Louis’ and Sam’s lives before they came to Casablanca.
 (Rick’s real name was Itzhak Baline, and Walsh explains why he had to leave New York in a hurry.)
 If you yearn to hear their voices again, Mr. Walsh’s book brings them to life.
 Not to spoil it, but Rick and Ilsa meet and love again.
 You won’t put this book down.